Advanced vector math¶

 Collision detection in 3D¶

 This is another bonus bit, a reward for being patient and keeping up with this long tutorial.
 Here is another piece of wisdom.
-This might not be something with a direct use case (Godot already does collision detection pretty well) but It’s a really cool algorithm to understand anyway, because it’s used by almost all physics engines and collision detection libraries :)
+This might not be something with a direct use case (Godot already does collision detection pretty well) but it’s used by almost all physics engines and collision detection libraries :)